Tania Israel

 Tania Israel (born 1966) is an American psychologist and professor in the Gevirtz Graduate School of Education at the University of California, Santa Barbara (UCSB).
 Her research focuses on the development and implementation of interventions to support the mental health and well-being of LGBTQ individuals and communities.
-Israel has presented about dialogue across political lines and is the author of Beyond Your Bubble: How to Connect Across the Political Divide, Skills and Strategies for Conversations That Work (American Psychological Association, 2020).
+Israel has presented about dialogue across political lines and is the author of Beyond Your Bubble: How to Connect Across the Political Divide, Skills and Strategies for Conversations That Work (American Psychological Association, 2020) and Facing the Fracture: How to Navigate the Challenges of Living in a Divided Nation.
 She is also known for writing song lyrics, memoir, and bisexual haiku.

 Early life and education

 Israel was born in Pomona, California to a Chinese-American mother and Jewish-American father, and she grew up in Charlottesville, Virginia.
 In 1988, she graduated from the University of Pennsylvania (Penn) with a double major in Psychology and Women's Studies after having been exposed to intersectional feminism by Michelle Fine.

 After graduating, Israel worked at the Cherry Hill Women's Center in New Jersey and then oversaw AIDS education programs at the American Red Cross of Southeastern Pennsylvania.
 Israel returned to Penn and received a master's degree in Human Sexuality Education in 1992.
 She earned her Ph.D. in Counseling Psychology from Arizona State University in 1998, receiving awards for her dissertation on training counselors to work with LGB clients.